Academic Catalog

 (3 credits) (Discretion of Department)

-Policing in America (3) (D) A sociological overview of the history, organization, and functions of American policing.
+This course is a sociological overview of the history, organization, and functions of American policing.
 Suggested prerequisite is CRIM-1000.

 Prerequisite(s): Sophomore standing or above.